 When I looked inside the box, I stared first at its contents.
 Then I slowly smiled and nodded my head in agreement at what I saw inside.
 The contents of the box in the seat next to me was amazing.
 I saw a brown wooden cross and a spotless white robe.

 The trip down memory lane with my father and the Christmas song we heard that night so long ago was no coincidence.
 I had just turned 40 and I was having a difficult time turning the page of the calendar to another decade older.
 At this time in my life, I felt like a lot of time, spiritual gifts and resources had been wasted.
 I saw myself as someone who has been making poor choices herself.

-As I looked over at the unexpected gift, I was reminded that I am forgiven because I accepted Jesus and loved, just like my dad, just like you.
+As I looked over at the unexpected gift, I was reminded that I am forgiven because I accepted Jesus, just like my dad, just like you.
 I can get very judgmental of myself sometimes and I end up before Amy’s firing squad.
 That is not how God wants us to be like.
 Remember “O Holy Night”?
 The theme of redemption is woven throughout the stanzas.

 I love how God knows just what we need to gently pull us back in to Him.
 Now, when I hear “O Holy Night”, I will be reminded of God’s love and sacrifice.
 I will put down my microscope on myself and bask in His love.